cloudnative-pg/cloudnative-pg/docs/src/rolling_update.md

 - the user changes the `imageName` attribute of the cluster specification;

+- the [image catalog](image_catalog.md) is updated with a new image for the major used by the cluster;

 - a change in the PostgreSQL configuration requires a restart to be applied;